Frequently Asked Questions

 Participants who successfully complete all modules and pass all the module post-tests (80% passing) will receive a certificate of completion.
 This, however, is not a certification or credentialing program.

 What accommodations are provided for persons with disabilities?

 In compliance with federal funding and Section 508 (www.section508.gov), the trainings are designed to be accessible to users with both hearing and sight impairments.
-Each lesson has the entire narrative available for users to read along with the presentation in the Notes or Transcripts tab of the player.
-Users can also print out a transcript provided in the Resources tab to follow along with the presentation.
-This content is compatible with screen reading software to accommodate users with sight impairments.
-In addition, all presentation content is narrated to provide audio for users with sight impairments.
+This content is compatible with screen reading software.
+All presentation content is narrated with closed captioning.
+Additionally, the training can be used with mouse or keyboard functions.
+Each lesson has the entire narrative available for users to read along with the presentation in the Transcript tab of the player and users can also print out the transcript from the Resources tab to follow along with the presentation.

 How is this curriculum different from the Training for Adoption Competency (TAC)?